Emomali Rahmon: Presidency (1994–present)

 In 1994, a new constitution re-established the presidency.
 Rahmon was elected to the post on 6 November 1994 and sworn in ten days later.
 During the civil war that lasted from 1992 to 1997, Rahmon's rule was opposed by the United Tajik Opposition.
 As many as 100,000 people died during the war.
 He survived an assassination attempt on 30 April 1997 in Khujand, as well as two attempted coups in August 1997 and November 1998.
+He was re-elected on 6 November 1999 to a seven-year term following constitutional changes, officially taking 97% of the vote.